pipeforce/pipeforce.github.io/docs/api/commands.md

 ## job.stop
 ----------
 Stops the job with given id.
+Note: Usually it is not required to use this command.
+In order to stop and unregister a job, simply remove it from the pipeline or delete the pipeline.

 [Try online.](https://try.pipeforce.org/#/commandform?command=job.stop)